sudiptog81/go-rails-buffer-clone/README.md

 $ rails db:create db:migrate
 ```

 Create a Twitter 3-legged OAuth enabled application on the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) and note down the API key and secret.

+Get the SMTP credentials for the Forget Password functionality if using in production.

 Populate the Rails credentials by running the following commands and entering the credentials in the given format.

 ```bash
 $ rails credentials:edit --environment={development,production}